rwhogg/gulp-flowcheck/README.md

 ```

 The default reporter uses a JSON format.
 You'll probably find `GulpFlow.markdownReporter()` easier to read.
+You can also try `GulpFlow.failReporter()`, which does exactly what you think it does.

 ### Automatically adding `@flow` headers
 You can use [gulp-header](https://github.com/godaddy/gulp-header) to add the `@flow` headers to your source code